rrumale/machine-learning-live-labs/preparation/preparation.md

 4. Next to **OML-WS-IMG** custom image click **⋮** > **Create Instance**.

     - Name: give it a short name, e.g. *oml-vm-xy*.
     - Create in compartment: choose your compartment.
     - Under Network, Select existing virtual cloud network: Virtual cloud network in VTABACARU, REHEVCN.

-> **Note** : If you want to use your own VCN, change the compartment and select your VCN.
-You need to have ports TCP 6080 for NoVNC and TCP 8888 for Jupyter open in your VCN Public Subnet Security List.

     - Under Subnet, Select existing subnet: use the Public Subnet.
     - Public IP Address: it is necessary to Assign a public IPv4 address.

+> **Note** : If you want to use your own VCN, change the compartment and select your VCN.
+You need to have the following ports open in your VCN Public Subnet Security List:
+> - TCP 6080 for NoVNC
+> - TCP 8888 for Jupyter
+> - TCP 8787 for RStudio

 5. After the instance is created, copy the Public IP address.